arneschmidt/ssl_and_mil_cancer_classification/README.md

     * change the line   `dir: path/to/dataset/`
 3. Run the experiments
     * Navigate into the base folder (cancer_classification)
-    * To run the experiments with efficient labeling (EL), simply use:
+    * To run the experiments with efficient labeling (EL), simply use the command:
     `./dataset_dependent/sicapv2/experiments/efficient_labeling/run.sh`
-    * To run the experiments with complete annotation (CA), simply use:
+    * To run the experiments with complete annotation (CA), simply use the command:
     `./dataset_dependent/sicapv2/experiments/complete_annotation/run.sh`
     * If you want to change/see the configurations, please use the config files in the experiment subfolders, f.e.
     ./dataset_dependent/sicapv2/experiments/efficient_labeling/P_5/config.yaml